PedroBiel/PedroBiel/README.md

 #### I am a Mechanical Engineer with more than 20 years of experience in structures (mainly steel) having worked in research, engineering office and site management.

 - 🔭 I’m currently exploring the possibilities of Data Science and Machine Learning in structural analysis engineering.
-- 🌱 I’m currently taking part in the **AI basic course of the 1st edition of Saturdays AI** in Zaragoza.
+- 🌱 I’m currently taking part in the **AI Basic Course of the 1st edition of Saturdays AI** in Zaragoza.
 - :book: I've completed the Mooc **Applied Data Science with Python Specialization** offered by University of Michigan at coursera.
 - :book: I've completed the XSeries Program certificate in **Computational Thinking using Python** offered by MITx.
 - :book: I’ve studied Mathematics for Machine Learnig.